 If it is possible, as far as it depends on you, live at peace with everyone.Romans 12:18 NIV

-This verse is a part of a larger section that is filled with about 20 little instructions, depending on how you divide them.
-Each of these little sayings are just a few words long, but each of them packs a punch.
+This verse is part of a larger section that is filled with about 20 little instructions, depending on how you divide them.
+Each of these little sayings is just a few words long, but each of them packs a punch.
 I cannot read through this passage without being convicted by at least one of them.

 And this one seems especially appropriate to the time we find ourselves in now.
 We are in the midst of a pandemic with some pretty contrary feelings and vocalizations about how to respond.
 We are facing a racial and social crisis that threatens to divide the nation.
 And we are in a presidential election cycle that becomes more vitriolic every cycle.
 Sometimes it seems like the only way I can live peacefully with others is to be a hermit.

 Living at Peace

 But living as a hermit, as appealing as that is to me, is not the answer.
 As believers, we are called to be a light in a world of darkness.
 And I cannot do that by escaping this world.
 I need to be engaged with the world around me.
 But how can I live at peace in a world that is opposed to so much of what I believe in and hold dear?